ksu-is/Game-Sales-Data-Analysis/README.md

 Update (7/22/2024): All data has been imported from excel and the database is implemented.
 Doing the final touches tommorow and editing tonight.

+Update (7/23/2024): Finished allowing the user to filter the games by genre.
+Now working on the search button and final touches.

 # Workcited:
 Asaniczka.
 “Video Game Sales 2024.”
 Kaggle, 29 Jan.
 2024, www.kaggle.com/datasets/asaniczka/video-game-sales-2024?resource=download.